Performance By Carter Hayes April 14, 2026 10 min read

 Reading Tire Wear Patterns

 Adjusting PSI isn’t just about reading a gauge; your tires will physically show you if the pressure is wrong.
 A cold tear happens when the tire is underinflated.
 The surface heats up much faster than the carcass, causing the rubber to tear away in deep, fingernail-shaped gouges.
 A hot tear occurs when the tire is overinflated.
 The contact patch shrinks, overheats, and melts the surface rubber in shallow, sweeping lines.
-Checking your wear patterns after every track session helps you fine-tune your hot PSI targets for better grip and longer tire life.
+Center wear — tread worn predominantly down the middle strip — indicates chronic overinflation on road tires: the tire is riding only on its crown rather than spreading load across the full contact patch.
+Edge wear, where both shoulders wear faster than the center, points to chronic underinflation: the tire is bulging outward and rolling on its shoulders rather than its intended tread surface.
+Checking your wear patterns after every track session — and monthly on road tires — helps you fine-tune your PSI targets for better grip and longer tire life.

 Monthly Checks, Wear Signs, and When to Replace Tires